knirch/git-rej-merge/README.md

 License
 -------

-Copyright (c) 2014 Thomas Nilsson.
-See the git-rej-merge file for license rights and limitations (MIT).
+git-rej-merge is public domain, see UNLICENSE or http://unlicense.org for more information.